Azizkhaled/NLP-Concepts-and-Transformers/README.md

 ### 1. Pre-processing Techniques
 I will share some common techniques used for NLP pre-processing in the [NLP_Preprocessing.ipynb](https://github.com/Azizkhaled/NLP-with-Aziz/blob/main/NLP_Preprocessing.ipynb)

         -  Removing Stopwords
         -  Tokens
         -  Stemming
         -  Lemmatization
         -  Unicode Normalization

 ### 2. Attention
 Common Attention mechanisms in relation to NLP can be found in [NLP_Attention.ipynb](https://github.com/Azizkhaled/NLP-with-Aziz/blob/main/NLP_Attention.ipynb)

         - Encoder-Decoder Attention (Dot-Product Attention)
         - Self Attention
         - Bidirectional Attention
         - Multi-head Attentenion

 ### 3. Language Classifications
 Some Sentiment classification techniques are explored in this notebook.
 [NLP_Language_Classification_Flair_Transformers](https://github.com/Azizkhaled/NLP-with-Aziz/blob/main/NLP_Language_Classification_Flair_Transformers.ipynb)

         - Sentiment Classification with flair
         - Sentiment Classification with Transformers

 ### 4. Long Text Classification
 Similar to 3, but here we explore other techniques if the sample size is bigger than the transformer capabilities [Long_text_classification.ipynb](https://github.com/Azizkhaled/NLP-with-Aziz/blob/main/Long_text_classification.ipynb)

         - Bert issue
         - Long text solution: Window Partitioning
         - Applying window method using Pytorch

 ### 5. Named Entity Recognition
 Here, we discover how to perform Entity Recognition with Spacy, and how to extract a single entity of interest.
 [NER.ipynb](https://github.com/Azizkhaled/NLP-with-Aziz/blob/main/NER.ipynb)
+We also go through the steps of pulling data from subreddits using Praw, and extracting the organization entities from the top 100 hottest posts in the r\investing subreddits [NER_On_Sub_reddits.ipynb](https://github.com/Azizkhaled/NLP-with-Aziz/blob/main/NER_On_Sub_reddits.ipynb)

+        - Download NER model
+        - Extract Entity
+        - Pulling Data from Reddit
+        - Extract ORGs from data
+        - Function to get the most mentioned ORG

 ## NLP Projects:
 ### 1. Movie Reviews Classification